Industrial structural mechanics

 Know-how and skills

-He is able to:
+He is capable of:

-- Organize, optimize and manage production and industrial flows;
+- Organize, optimize, and manage production and industrial flows;

 - Organize and supervise maintenance activities and interventions.